For daily wit & wisdom, sign up for the Almanac newsletter.

-Is there any truth to the old saw, “No two snowflakes are alike”?
+Is there any truth to the old saying, “No two snowflakes are alike”?
 Wilson A. Bentley, a farmer and amateur meteorologist, sought to answer that question, dedicating himself to observing flakes of snow for 50 years.
 See the first-ever photos of snowflakes!

 On his 15th birthday, Bentley’s mother gave him the use of an old microscope.
 It was snowing that day, and the boy succeeded in getting a glimpse of a six-sided snowflake with the instrument; this was the beginning of a fascination that lasted the rest of his life.